caseyg/adaptationabilitygroup/_projects/alterpodium.markdown

 ---
+title: LECTERN
-title: LECTERN with Amanda Cachia
+subtitle: with Amanda Cachia
 date: 2016-05-12 23:15:00 Z
 image: "/uploads/amanda%20in%20IN.JPG"
 image-caption: Amanda Cachia, an art historian and curator who also has dwarfism,